o2r-project/api/docs/upload.md

 __Stability:__ 0 - subject to changes

-Upload a unvalidated research compendium as a compressed archive, either `.zip` or `.tar.gz`.
+Upload a unvalidated research compendium as a compressed `.zip` archive.

 The upload is only allowed for logged in users.
 To run the upload from the command line, login on the website and open you browser cookies.
 Find a cookie issued by `o2r.uni-muenster.de` with the name `connect.sid`.
 Copy the contents of the cookie into the request example below.